alanng10/class-lang/Docue/Article/Word/a.md

 Word "order" has meaning that is order.

+Word "economy" has meaning that is eco system.

 Word "default" has meaning that is no fault.

 Word "load" has meaning that is effect load.